JaneaSystems/nodejs-mobile-samples/android/native-gradle/README.md

 #### Start a background thread to run `startNodeWithArguments`:

 The app uses a background thread to run the Node.js engine and it supports to run only one instance of it.
 The node code is a simple HTTP server on port 3000 that returns `process.versions`.
-For semplicity, the node code is embedded in the `MainActivity.java` file:
+For simplicity, the node code is embedded in the `MainActivity.java` file:
 ```js
 var http = require('http');
 var versions_server = http.createServer( (request, response) => {